 3. Petmate Two-Door Plastic Pet Kennel

-This kennel is designed with both top and front doors, providing flexible options for loading and unloading your pet.
-The plastic shell feels sturdy and is easy to maintain, while the ventilation holes help keep your cat comfortable during travel.
-It's a solid choice for small dogs and cats who need a secure, easy-to-carry carrier.
+This kennel features both top and front doors, offering flexible options for getting your cat in and out.
+The sturdy plastic shell is easy to maintain, and ventilation holes help keep your cat comfortable during travel.
+It's a solid, secure choice for small pets.

 What We Like: